SuluJulianto/password-generator/README.md

 # Password Generator

-This repository provides a secure and versatile password generator implemented in multiple programming languages.
-Below is an in-depth explanation of each version, categorized by password types:
+This repository houses a robust and adaptable password generator implemented in multiple programming languages.
+Below, each version is thoroughly explained, focusing on three password types: with symbols, without symbols, and with only numbers.

 ## Python

 ### Overview
-The Python version mirrors the Java implementation in an object-oriented design.
+The Python version mirrors the Java implementation with an object-oriented design.
 The `PasswordGenerator` class supports both default and parameterized constructors, emphasizing an easy-to-use structure.

 ### Methods
-- **generate_password():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
+- **generatePasswordWithSymbols():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
-- **generate_password_without_symbols():** Creates a password without symbols.
+- **generatePasswordWithoutSymbols():** Creates a password without symbols.
-- **generate_password_with_numbers_only():** Generates a password with exactly 6 digits.
+- **generatePasswordWithNumbersOnly():** Generates a password with exactly 6 digits.

 ### Demonstration
-Examples of usage are provided in the `__main__` block.
+Usage examples are provided in the `__main__` block.

 ## JavaScript

 ### Overview
-The JavaScript implementation follows an object-oriented design using the `PasswordGenerator` class.
-It utilizes the `Math.random()` function for randomness.
+The JavaScript implementation follows an object-oriented design using the `PasswordGenerator` class, utilizing the `Math.random()` function for randomness.

 ### Methods
-- **generatePassword():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
+- **generatePasswordWithSymbols():** Generates a password with symbols, characters, uppercase letters, digits, and shuffled for enhanced security.
 - **generatePasswordWithoutSymbols():** Creates a password without symbols.
 - **generatePasswordWithNumbersOnly():** Generates a password with exactly 6 digits.